Why Even Your Home May Need Flood Insurance

 That’s why you need to make sure your gutters are not clogged and your yard is properly draining since any damage like that is all on you.

 What can cause flood-related damage?

-Your home can be hit with flood damage from a hurricane with potential tidal and storm surges, rapid rainfall accumulation, overloaded drainage systems in the community that can’t handle water runoff, overflowing river banks (Potomac and Anacostia Rivers!), and even from snow melting.
+Your home can be hit with flood damage from a hurricane with potential tidal and storm surges, rapid rainfall accumulation, overloaded drainage systems in the community that can’t handle water runoff, overflowing river banks, and even from snow melting.

 Many regions across the country have had a fair share of weather-related flooding that’s been costly and damaging to local communities, businesses, and homeowners.
 With more urban development and less vegetation in many communities, water runoff can be very destructive.

 Rates for your home will not differ between agents or companies since they are set by the National Flood Insurance Program (NFIP).